Hiswe/hiswe.github.io/source/_drafts/06-html-basic-part-3.md

 The root problem, is [character encoding](https://en.wikipedia.org/wiki/Character_encoding).

-In a short, computers have evolved from supporting only a subset of english characters to all characters in the world (including emojis 💩).
+In a short, computers have evolved from supporting only a subset of english characters to all characters in the world (including emoji 💩).
 But the *web* is an open platform and *try to maintain compatibility with old documents*.

 *__So you have to tell your browser that you use the most modern encoding.__*